Meet your president-elect and board of director-elects

 This perspective aligns closely with the OMA’s goals of advancing physician wellness, advocacy, and a more equitable health-care system.
 As president-elect, I would bring a practical, systems-based EDIA lens that supports physicians across specialties and practice settings, while ultimately improving access, trust, and outcomes for the patients we serve.

-Reference and social media check complete
+Reference and social media check complete; candidate eligible to run

 Summary by Promeus Inc.